josephdburdick/katherinesfrench/src/api/intro.md

 I'm an NYC-based Customer Service Professional actively pursuing opportunities in media.
 <br/><br/>
-<small>My background in customer service, administration, and hospitality has equipped me with strong analytical thinking, attention to detail, and dxcellent communication skills.
+<small>My background in customer service, administration, and hospitality has equipped me with strong analytical thinking, attention to detail, and excellent communication skills.
 I'm passionate about understanding audience needs and creating effective solutions, and I'm excited to bring these skills to your next venture.</small>